pokt-network/poktroll/docusaurus/docs/packages/pkg/sdk/sdk.md

 them to do so in a way that complies with the Pocket Network's protocol.

-It takes care of providing a list of `Supplier`s that are allowed to serve the `Application` based on the service requested and the current block height.
+It takes care of providing a list of `Supplier`s that are allowed to serve the `Application`; based on the service requested and the current block height.
 It also takes care of signing the relay requests, forwarding them to the selected `Supplier` and verifying the response signature.

-It lets `Application` and `Gateway` developers to easily integrate the Pocket Network into their workflow while leaving room for customization of the different aspects of the relay request and response lifecycle.
+It lets `Application` and `Gateway` developers to easily integrate the Pocket relaying mechanism into their workflow while leaving room for customization of the different aspects of the relay request and response lifecycle.

 ## Target audience

-`POKTRollSDK` is intended to be used by `Gateway`s and `Application`s that want to interact with the Pocket Network in a way that complies with the Pocket Network's protocol.
+`POKTRollSDK` is intended to be used by `Gateway`s and `Application`s developers who want to interact with the Pocket Network in a way that complies with the Pocket Network's protocol.

 ### Applications

-`Application`s that want to use the Pocket Network to query the services provided by the Pokt Network's `Supplier`s without resorting to a `Gateway` can integrate the `POKTRollSDK` into their code in order to permissionlessly interact with the available `Supplier`s, Given that they staked the required amount of POKT for the services they want to use.
+`Application`s that want to use the Pocket Network to query the services provided by its `Supplier`s; without resorting to a `Gateway` can integrate the `POKTRollSDK` into their code and permissionlessly interact with the available `Supplier`s, Given that they staked the required amount of POKT for the services they want to use.

 The `POKTRollSDK` takes care of the following:

-* Providing them with a list of `Supplier`s that are allowed to serve the `Application`.
+* Providing a list of `Supplier`s that are allowed to serve the `Application`.
-It is up to the `Application` to implement the desired strategy of selecting the `Supplier` that will serve the request.
+It is up to the `Application` logic to implement the desired strategy of selecting the `Supplier` that will be serving them.
-* It also handles the proper signing of the relay requests
+* Handling the proper signing of the relay requests.
-* Forwards them to the selected `Supplier`
+* Sending the `RelayRequest` to the selected `Supplier`.
-* Verifies the response signature.
+* Verifying the `RelayResponse` signature.

 The following diagram shows the different components involved in the case of an `Application` integrating the `POKTRollSDK` into their workflow.